OpenStackOnRaPi/ostackinstall/README.md

 #### 7.i.a Setting VLANs in the physical network (the TP-Link switch)

-We configure VLANs in the TP-Link switch panel in two tabs.

 First, in the `VLAN -> 802.1Q VLAN Configuration` tab, enable VLAN support using the `Enable` switch at the top, and then add specific VLANs individually on the ports.